Hyundai Kona Electric vs Toyota Fortuner

 The Verdict

-The Toyota Fortuner takes 3 of 5 key spec categories.
+The Toyota Fortuner takes 4 of 6 key spec categories and comes in at a lower price.
 If boot space matters, the Hyundai Kona Electric has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions